 It is not uncommon for the work situation to change; for example, you are transferred to a new work site.
 It is the intern’s responsibility to update the Internship Work Agreement form and resubmit via Canvas.
 It is critical that changes to the work situation are communicated immediately to the internship supervisor and/or internship coordinator.

-The Internship Work Agreement form needs to be submitted well before you start working at your internship job.
+The Internship Application and Checklist form needs to be submitted well before you start working at your internship job.
 Many times, the employer may not know the exact start date.
 This is not uncommon.
 When employer provides this information, immediately update the form and resubmit to Canvas.

 The need for information on internship forms is logical, but some of it may seem redundant or unnecessary.
 However, this information is required by the department, the University and the Federal Government.
 For example, the hours worked each week is used by the US Department of Education for determining the financial aid that you qualify for.
 By providing ALL requested information, you will avoid any potential negative consequences, for example becoming illegible for student aid or the GI bill.